XTrace: Making the most of every sample in stochastic trace estimation: Comparison with Adaptive

 The adaptive \HutchPP algorithm of \cite{PCK22} flexibly apportions test vectors between low-rank approximation and residual trace estimation, based on the estimated singular values of the input matrix.
 This algorithm interpolates between the Girard--Hutchinson estimator, the \HutchPP estimator, and a purely low-rank approximation-based trace estimate.
 This algorithm also estimates the total number of matvecs $m$ to meet an (absolute) error tolerance:

 where $\delta$ is a parameter chosen by the user.

-We compare \XTrace with adaptive \HutchPP in \cref{fig:adapt}.
+We compare \textsc{XTrace}\xspace with adaptive \HutchPP in \cref{fig:adapt}.
 To produce these plots, we first run adaptive \HutchPP with error tolerances $\varepsilon_{\rm abs} = \varepsilon \cdot \tr \mat{A}$ and failure probability parameter $\delta \coloneqq 1/10$.
 For each value of the error tolerance $\epsilon$, we plot the mean error (solid line) and desired accuracy $\varepsilon$ against the mean number $m$ of matvecs required by the algorithm.
-We then run \XTrace with a variable number of matvecs $m$ and report the mean error over $1000$ trials.
-Overall, we find that \XTrace performs similarly adaptive \HutchPP or better than \HutchPP by up to an order of magnitude.
+We then run \textsc{XTrace}\xspace with a variable number of matvecs $m$ and report the mean error over $1000$ trials.
+Overall, we find that \textsc{XTrace}\xspace performs similarly to adaptive \HutchPP or better than adaptive \HutchPP by up to an order of magnitude.